Hackers News Hackers News

 Infection Chain and Persistence Tactics

-The malware left traces in WhatsApp backup folders and communicated with remotely hosted upload scripts, pointing to a focused and deliberate effort to harvest both personal and organizational data.
+After February 2026, researchers also confirmed the group’s deployment of a Python-based information stealer.
+This malware was designed to collect sensitive files and upload them to attacker-controlled servers, leaving traces in WhatsApp backup folders and communicating with remotely hosted upload scripts.
+This indicates a focused effort to harvest both personal and organizational data.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.